-How Niven is duped into the spy game is pretty good fun, though.
-British intelligence needs some unknown to find out what happened to one of their agents in Beirut, Lebanon.
+How Niven is duped into the spy game is pretty good fun.
+British intelligence needs some unknown to discover what happened to one of their agents in Beirut, Lebanon.
 Since Niven did some intelligence work during WW2, he could also attend a medical convention there without attracting suspicion.
 That is their guess.
 Niven never makes it to any convention.
 He is met by the boss, John Le Mesurier, who finds it hard to keep Niven focused on his proposal.
 Niven is obsessed with his 1937 Cord automobile which he brags about constantly.
 In reality, the car has awful brakes, sputters, and breaks down on a regular basis.
 Le Mesurier feeds him plenty of untruths about how simple the mission will be...nearly a vacation.
 This scene is the most (only) amusing one in the film.

 Yet a most glaring faux pas is a mixed-bag music score by the Italian composer, Mario Nascimbene.
 It jumps from a bongo, and percussion coolness to sappy full orchestra elevator music, neither of which is in no way appropriate for the scene it is used to support.
 That latter score might have gone over better had Niven co-starred with Doris Day in another family film.
 Niven does better himself the following year with, Casino Royale, possessing a much better screenplay, music score, and intelligent production.
-Plus a tuxedo.
+Tuxedo included.

 No comments: